usnistgov/nist-mud/test/unittest/mud-dhcp-test/README.md

    rm snapshot/\*
    rm journal/\*

-You are now ready to run this test :
+You are now ready to run this test from the emulation host :

     sudo -E UNITTEST=1 python mud-test.py